MartinLasek/MayaAPI/README.md

 **This project is the API used by my App Project: [Maya](https://github.com/MartinLasek/Maya)**

-I am having alot of fun diving deep and deeper into backend programming with swift using [Vapor](https://github.com/vapor/vapor)!
+I use this project to dive deeper into backend programming with [Swift](https://github.com/apple/swift) using [Vapor](https://github.com/vapor/vapor)!

 ## Work Plan